The Mayan Long Count Calendar

-Table \ref{LCM338} gives the coincidence of the 338-day period with the LCPs, as well as the Tzolk'in and the 234-day period.
-As described earlier, the Tun and 338-day period coincide every 60840 days, or 234 Tzolk'in.
-The 338-day period also coincides with the Winal every 3380 days, corresponding to 13 Tzolk'in, a cycle that does not coincide with the 234-day period.
-Rather, the 234-day period coincides with the Winal every 2340 days or 9 Tzolk'in = 9 $\times$ 260 = LCM(9,13,20).
-This 2340-day cycle is present in the Dresden Codex on pages D30c-D33c and has been attributed to a Venus-Mercury almanac because 2340 = 20 $\times$ 117 = 5 $\times$ 585 is an integer multiple of Mercuryâ and Venusâ mean synodic periods (+1 day).\cite{bricker235} Another explanation may be of divination origin because 117 = 9 $\times$ 13.
+The only $P_i$'s commensurate to $\mathcal{A}$ = 13 $\times$ 73 $\times$ 144000 are the Haab', Venus and Mars canonical periods (Table \ref{SP}), such as the LCM(584,365) = 37960 and LCM(780,365) = 56940 the length of the Venus and Mars Table in the Dresden codex.
+We have $\mathcal{A}$ = LCM(260,365,144000) = 100 $\times$ $\mathcal{LR}$ = 7200 $\times$ 18980 = 3600 $\times$ 37960 = 2400 $\times$ 56940 = 1000 $\times$ 234 $\times$ 584 = 60 $\times$ 2920 $\times$ 780.
+The commensuration of the Winal and 234 is the LCM(20,234) = 2340 = 9 $\times$ 260 = 20 $\times$ 117 = LCM(9,13,20).
+This 2340-day cycle is present in the Dresden Codex on pages D30c-D33c and has been attributed to a Venus-Mercury almanac because 2340 = 20 $\times$ 117 = 5 $\times$ 585 is an integer multiple of Mercury and Venus mean synodic periods (+1 day).\cite{bricker235} Another explanation may be of divination origin because 117 = 9 $\times$ 13.
 In Mesoamerican mythology, there are a set of 9 Gods called the Lords of the Night \cite{aveni,boone,lounsbury,dioses} and a set of 13 Gods called the Lords of the Day.\cite{dioses} Each day is linked with 1 of the 13 Lords of the Day and 1 of the 9 Lords of the Night in a repeating 117-day cycle.
-This cycle coincides with the Tzolk'in every 2340 days.
-On Table \ref{LCM338} figures a date $D$ = LCM(338,7200) = 1216800 days or 8.9.0.0.0 in the LCC or 5 February 219 CE according to the GMT correlation.
-This date may have marked the beginning of the reign of Yax Moch Xoc, the founder of the Tikal dynasty, in 219 CE.\cite{schele}
+We can rewrite Equ. \ref{astro2} and \ref{astro1} as: